mustafanawabi/messapp/README.md

 npm run test:system
 ```

-**_Important:_ the MongoDB server needs to be running but the app server needs to be stopped in order for the system tests to run correctly.** The reason is the tests will start/stop the app server.
+**_Important:_ the MongoDB server needs to be running but the app server needs to be stopped in order for the system tests to run correctly.** The reason is the tests will start/stop the app server and do database clean up.

 Run the following command to all the tests:
 ```shell